Open weekdays 8am – 6pm (& Saturday 10th March to 1pm)

 Access to hairdressing salon

 The Secret Garden Community Hub offers flexible individually tailored day care for older people, with an expertise in caring for those living with dementia.
 We are passionate about wanting to improve the quality of life for our guests, promoting independence and giving respite and support to families and carers.

 Opened by HRH The Duchess of Gloucester in 2016, the bright modern pods surrounded by a private courtyard gives a fantastic setting for our guests to enjoy their day.
 Our hub is ‘family-sized’ which means that we have a calm and tranquil atmosphere and guests quickly recognise faces and feel familiar in the environment.
 Our commitment to offer flexible care means people can visit from an hour to a whole day.

-Our staff are the most compassionate and positive people you could hope to meet!
-The team have a wealth of experience in elderly care and have a particular interest and expertise in caring for those living with dementia.
+Our staff team have a wealth of experience in elderly care and have a particular interest and expertise in caring for those living with dementia.
 We offer ‘person-centred care’ building the care and support around the needs of each guest.
 We spend time learning about each guest when they first arrive, their interests, hobbies and favoured routines and this knowledge is constantly added to as the relationship develops.

 We offer one to one sessions giving personal support to guests